 Video: Navigating at Night

-Scenario one.
-Red on right, green on left, white light in the middle.
+Scenario one: red on right, green on left, white light in the middle.
 Is the boat approaching or heading away?
+Answer: Approaching.

 Even with boat lights, you can’t see very well out here at night.
 That’s why we always operate at a slower speed and keep our eyes out for the lights of other boats.
 Don’t assume that all other boats have lights, have the correct lights illuminated, or that they know how to navigate near you.